We are starting a community space. We don’t have a location yet (or even a name), but we’d like to share what we’re going to be doing.

 We want to have something interesting happening every weeknight.
 In our experience, getting people to do something regularly after work is the key to making it a part of their lives and schedules.

 We’re tired of the default social hangout being a bar or pub.
 It’s noisy, it’s expensive, it’s repetitive.
-We want to push more people to try new things, help them meet new people, and have a richer, fuller life as a result.
+We want you to try new things, help you meet new people, and have a richer, fuller life as a result.

 You deserve a better answer to when friends ask you what you do outside of work.

-There is a great term for this in sociology called third places which I encourage you to read for a better understanding of what we’re aiming to be.
+There is a beautiful term for this in sociology called third places which I think encapsulates what we want to be.

 What’s different about us?